-Although the oxygen therapy is lifesaving, it unfortunately can cause some inflammation and permanent scarring of your newborn’s fragile lungs.
+Although oxygen therapy is lifesaving, it, unfortunately, can cause some inflammation and permanent scarring of your newborn’s fragile lungs.
 There are different levels of severity seen with BPD.

 For mild cases, your baby may only have an increased breathing rate.
 In severe cases, the infant may require prolonged mechanical ventilation use.
 Severe cases are uncommon, and most babies do recover, although some will experience long-term respiratory problems such as asthma. [source]